AdobeDocs/id-service.en/help/library/function-vars/loadtimeout.md

 ---
 # loadTimeout{#loadtimeout}

 Sets a timeout interval in milliseconds.
-Used to tell other solutions (e.g., Analytics, Audience Manager, Target, etc.) how long to wait for a response from the ID service.
+Used to tell other solutions (e.g., Analytics, Audience Manager, Target, etc.) how long to wait for a response from the Visitor ID Service.

  **Syntax:** `loadTimeout: *`interval in milliseconds`*`